kmules1/kmules1.github.io/ecumene/index.md

 ## The Fourteen of Greenstone

-A major polity to the northeast of the Greater Imperium, centered on the continent of the Holy Greenstone.
-Having established an enforced peace between the great houses located therein, the Elves of the Holy Greenstone have seen themselves as preservers of what remains of Classical Elven society.
-Much of the continent that isn't settled by the Elves themselves is protected and controlled by the Fourteen Houses, who magically enhance the wildlife so that it may act as a deterrent against attempts to settle it by Humans or the other Thinking Kinds.
-Enclave settlements are tolerated at key places along the coast; in these port towns, the various Thinking Kinds live amongst one another with some limited self government under the watchful eye of overseers that serve the Fourteen.
+A major polity to the northeast of the Greater Imperium, centered on the continent of Pandion, which they call the Holy Greenstone.
+Having established an enforced peace between the great houses located therein, the Elves in Pandion see themselves as preservers of what remains of Classical Elven society.
+Much of the continent not organized into Elven settlements acts as a wildlife preserve, with magical enhancements to deter attempts to settle it by the other Thinking Kinds.
+Coastal enclaves have, however, been granted; in these port towns, the various Thinking Kinds live amongst one another with some limited self government under the watchful eye of overseers that serve the Fourteen.

-To the east of the Holy Greenstone is an island group dominated by the island of Dawncloud.
+East of Pandion stretches an island group dominated by the island of Dawncloud.
 The Fourteen maintain hegemony over this territory, but do not rule it directly.
-As a result, it is highly influenced by the culture and practices of the Fourteen, and the Elven houses hold domains there, but it is much more heavily settled by Humans and others.
+As a result, it is highly influenced by the culture and practices of the Fourteen, and the Elven houses do hold domains there, but it is much more heavily settled by the other Thinking Kinds.
 Conflict between the different groups is endemic, and some blame the Fourteen for having a role in this.
-Despite this, its people are relatively free, as the Fourteen have regularly imposed peace upon the islands when conflict spirals out of control.
+Despite this, its people are relatively free, as the Fourteen have regularly frozen conflict when it spirals out of control.

 ### Elven Houses